digitalyacht/NAVDoctor/README.md

 *3. Latest User Manual for NAVDoctor (pdf)*

-Below is a training video on how you can use the NAVDoctor to disgnose and test an NMEA 2000 network.
+Below is a training video on how you can use the NAVDoctor to diagnose and test an NMEA 2000 network.

 [![NAVDoctor Training Video](https://img.youtube.com/vi/0hp9t8hmCwI/0.jpg)](https://www.youtube.com/watch?v=0hp9t8hmCwI)